-The objective of the fund is to seek to unlock value by investing in listed holding companies across a wide array of industries.
-Holding companies in the fund’s universe are defined as those entities which hold stakes in other listed entities, and trade at a significant discount to the NAV of the underlying assets.
-The Holdco fund identifies strong underlying businesses and looks for significant valuation discounts that are likely to recover as promoters feel the heat of change in the regulatory landscape; or as underlying businesses exhibit significant growth.
+The objective of the strategy is to seek to unlock value by investing in listed holding companies across a wide array of industries.
+Holding companies in the strategy ’s universe are defined as those entities which hold stakes in other listed entities, and trade at a significant discount to the NAV of the underlying assets.
+The Holdco strategy identifies strong underlying businesses and looks for significant valuation discounts that are likely to recover as promoters feel the heat of change in the regulatory landscape; or as underlying businesses exhibit significant growth.

 Secondly, when the Indian economy liberalised in the 90s, new opportunities such as insurance, asset management, credit cards, investment banking and brokerage were open to the private sector.
 Of the variety of firms that entered these areas, the greatest successes in terms of market share and profitability were ventures sponsored by leading financial institutions of the country.
 Over two decades, these new ventures have matured and many of them are being listed.
 The erstwhile promoters and sponsoring banks stand to gain disproportionately as the growth potential of their subsidiaries is captured in growing market capitalisation.
 Given the lower risk profile of sectors such as insurance and asset management and their tremendous growth potential, we have an opportunity to invest in the parent’s equity and realise both gains in earnings from the consolidated entity as well as potential gain in valuation.